Investigating a crash in Enumerable.LastOrDefault with a custom collection

 }

-Or you can wrap the instance of the custom collection into a wrapper that only implements IEnumerable<T>:
+Alternatively, you can wrap the collection in a type that only implements IEnumerable<T>:

 C#